 At Homes NSW, our vision is to deliver quality homes and services that change lives and end homelessness.

-The proposal will be assessed by the Department of Planning, Housing and Infrastructure as a State-Assessed Rezoning Proposal.
+The proposal is being assessed by the Department of Planning, Housing and Infrastructure as a State-Assessed Rezoning Proposal.

 The Bellambi rezoning proposal sets the planning framework to guide the renewal of the Bellambi estate over the next 15 to 20 years.